Naim-Howlader/bijoy-unicode-converter/README.md

 console.log(unicodeText);
 ```

-## Livewire Multiselect Package
+## Bijoy Unicode Converter

-This package provides a simple, reusable multiselect component for Livewire applications, without the need for any JavaScript.
+This package provides a simple, reusable Bijoy to Unicode converter for JavaScript applications.
-It allows developers to easily integrate multiple selections, handle live updates, and keep the UI fully reactive using Livewire events.

----

-## 📦 License

-MIT License — free to use and modify.
+It allows developers to easily convert Bangla text written in Bijoy font encoding (like SutonnyMJ) into standard Unicode, making it compatible with modern web applications, React, Vue, or any JavaScript framework.

 ---